Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Formulation of OFS problem

-The OFS in the form defined in Formulation \ref{formulation:ofs-reduced} is convenient for integer programming, since every component in a candidate solution can be considered independently from others.
-From the practical perspective, the constraint Eq. \eqref{eq:ofs-optimization:different} is soft, meaning it can be insignificantly violated.
 The cardinality of the space $\mathscr{L}$ equals $L^M$, which is large in our particular instance of OFS: $L \approx 5000, M = 16, L^M \approx 10^{59}$.
-However, all permutations of components in a candidate solution $\bm{x} \in \mathscr{L}$ result in the same vector $\bm{w} = \Phi_1 \circ \Phi_2 (\bm{x}) $, so they all have the same associated cost.
-We show how we can take advantage of this property when doing numerical optimization in Section \ref{sec:dd}.
+However, all permutations of components in a candidate solution $\bm{x} \in \mathscr{L}$ result in the same vector, so they all have the same associated cost.
+We show how to exploit this property for numerical optimization in Section~\ref{sec:dd}.

+The OFS in the form defined in Formulation~\ref{formulation:ofs-reduced} is convenient for \utwo{heuristic optimization}, since every component in a candidate solution can be considered independently from others. \utwo{From a practical perspective, the constraint in Eq.~\eqref{eq:ofs-optimization:different} is soft, meaning that minor violations are acceptable.
+This is because solutions with an arbitrary number of filters can still be manufactured in practice.
+The restriction to exactly $M$ filters is introduced primarily to reduce the combinatorial complexity of the search space, rather than to enforce a strict physical limitation.}